-To sum up, shared hosting is great for entrepreneurs and small-business holders who want to start with less amount of money.
+To sum up, shared hosting is great for entrepreneurs and small-business owners who want to start with less money.
 However, it’s important to check how scalable it is for your growing future needs.

 VPS hosting is for middle-range businesses, online stores, and blogs with quite a good number of monthly visitors.
 It’s more expensive than shared hosting, but it gives you plenty of resources to keep your website up and running.

 Dedicated hosting is for high-traffic websites which require lots of resources.
 They give you full control to configure and customize your server settings.